cloud-gov/cg-site/content/apps/static.md

 Deploy your application to `NEW_DOMAIN_NAME` and then `cf push` a simple static site with that `nginx.conf` configuration to the old domain name.
 You can see a [full working example](https://github.com/18F/c2-redirect).

-You can read more about [nginx customization](https://github.com/cloudfoundry/staticfile-buildpack#advanced-nginx-configuration).
+You can read more about nginx customization at the [Staticfile Buildpack documentation](http://docs.cloudfoundry.org/buildpacks/staticfile/).